Instructor Office Hours and TA Lab Hours

 - see TA Lab hours link on the left

-2. Use the C language to model digital components such as cache and
+2. Use the C language to simulate cache memory and the MIPS pipeline.

 3. Implement digital hardware such as synchronous and asynchronous